MitchellTesla/jormungandr-romio/README.md

 #  Experimental Full-Node ~ Jörmungandr
-Do NOT use!.....Developmental Testing repo and source code* (WIP)
+Do NOT use!.....Developmental Testing repo and source code* (WIP) Build-testing and development

 Jörmungandr is an aspiring node implementation, written in rust, with the initial aim to support the Ouroboros type of consensus protocol.